• Categories

 The problem isn't losing the game.
 The problem is the clumsy way that the game code decides how that loss will play out.
 If the game code does it in a way that preserves the integrity of the game, then the experience doesn't feel poisoned.

-I'll provide one of the more infamous examples and likely the single most condemned part of the Madden NFL genre -- the infamous snow game and monsoon game.
+I'll provide two of the more infamous examples and likely the single most condemned part of the Madden NFL genre -- the infamous snow games and monsoon games.
 It is the game where during the "snow globe" game you literally cannot as the QB see more than ten yards in front.
 Receivers running a route disappear into the snow.
-That's now how a real NFL game in snowy conditions looks.
+That's not how a real NFL game in snowy conditions looks.
 The closest was one game in Chicago that was singularly infamous, but even then players on the field could see 30 yards downfield.
+It was the TV coverage that suffered because they could not see what took place on the field from the sideline and endzone cameras that were 50 yards from the field.

 In real life, you treat a customer like that one-on-one, you'll get fired every single time.
 But, game coders and their managers somehow think they have a presumed right to carry out vengeance against their customers.
 It results from too much time spent in an office cubicle and not nearly enough time spent in the real world interacting with people!

-I wouldn't hire a coder without seeing on his resume an extensive amount of time spent working in settings that required daily interaction with paying customers, demonstrating the ability to empathize with a customer and deliver on promise without bankrupting the company without ever treating a customer disrespectfully.
+I wouldn't hire a coder without seeing on his resume an extensive amount of time spent working in settings that required daily interaction with paying customers, demonstrating the ability to empathize with a customer and deliver on promises made without bankrupting the company, without ever treating a customer disrespectfully.

 • They abandoned us